From the series Nzirambi, 2013

 November 22 – December 20, 2014

-In December 2013, Johan Hallberg-Campbell spent several weeks in Uganda, photographing at the Nzirambi Orphanage, a family-run centre outside Kampala.
-The resulting series of photographs and video illustrate daily life at the orphanage and its impact on the many individuals who call it home.
-This exhibition includes portraits of the orphanage’s residents and staff, as well as landscapes of the surrounding region.
+In December 2013, Johan Hallberg-Campbell spent several weeks in Uganda, photographing at the Nzirambi Orphanage, a family-run centre outside Kasese.
+The resulting series of photographs and video illustrate life at the orphanage and its impact on the many individuals who call it home.
+This exhibition includes portraits of the orphanage’s residents and staff, as well as landscapes of the surrounding area.

 About the Nzirambi Education Fund

 The Nzirambi Education Fund is a grassroots initiative helping children from the Nzirambi Orphanage to access higher levels of education.
 Established over 25 years ago by Dorothy Nzirambi, the orphanage is home to more than 120 orphaned and vulnerable children from the area.
 To date, the fund has raised more than $60,000 and sponsored eight individuals through various levels of education, including five young women who are currently in university.
 The Fund helps break the cycle of poverty, by providing access to education.

 Thank you to everyone who contributed to the benefit party in support of the Nzirambi Education Fund.
 The $16,000 raised at this event will directly contribute to tuition fees for a group of 6 students attending university in Uganda.
 Also a big thank you to Toronto Image Works, The Gilder, and Lamin 8, Stratus and Kronenbourg for supporting the exhibition, as well as the many local businesses that contributed to the fundraising event.

 80 Spadina Avenue, Suite 205